MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 this is likely unnecessary and makes responses slower and larger.
 Also, zone structures that require following more than 8 aliases (counting both AliasMode and CNAME records) are NOT RECOMMENDED.

+## Operational considerations

+Note that some implementations may not allow A or AAAA records on names starting with an underscore due to various interpretations of RFCs.
+This could be an operational issue when the TargetName contains an attrleaf label, as well as using an TargetName of "." when the owner name contains an attrleaf label.

 ## Examples